10 Reasons and Fixes to Loud PC Fans When Idle

 5. Improper placement

 Where and how you place your computer can either help it cool down or cause it to overheat.
-For example, in some cases, you may be tempted to place your computer in an enclosed space — such as your cabinet or drawer — as you take a breather.
+For example, in some cases, you may be tempted to place it in an enclosed space — such as your cabinet or drawer — as you take a breather.

 However, by doing that, you confine it to a smaller place with less air circulation.
 Because of that, it may not cool to an optimal level.